 Methods

 The Fraser River is the largest watershed catchment in British Columbia, covering one quarter of the province (Finn et al., 2021).
-The current extent of the Fraser River Estuary spans 2,814 ha, one-third of which lies within the South Arm Marshes Wildlife Management Area (Schaefer, 2004) (Fig. 1B).
+The current extent of the Fraser River Estuary spans 2,814 ha, one-third of which lies within the South Arm Marshes Wildlife Management Area, which was formally protected in 1991 (Schaefer, 2004) (Fig. 1B).
 Ladner Marsh occupies approximately 100 ha within the South Arm Marshes, bounded to the east by urban and industrial development and to the west by the Fraser River (Fig. 1).
 Plant species common to these habitats are generally herbaceous, and the community is largely dominated by sedges and rushes with some salinity tolerance, and a diversity of herbaceous flowering species (hereafter, forbs).
 This publication will reference dates the data were collected, rather than publication dates of the corresponding studies.

 Our main goal was to sample the vegetation in a representative way to allow comparison with the datasets collected in 1979 (Bradfield & Porter, 1982) and 1999 (Denoth & Myers, 2007).
 Because Bradfield & Porter (1982) wanted to assess whether statistical analysis verified visual estimation of species associations, the sampling conducted in 1979 introduces a bias to statistically confirm patterns identified by subjective visual assessment.
-In 2019 we sought to sample vegetation in as close a manner as the original 1979 survey, which does not eliminate this bias.
+Denoth and Myers (2007) sought to relocate plots sampled by Bradfield & Porter (1982).
+In 2019 we sought to sample vegetation in as close a manner as the original 1979 survey, which does not eliminate bias from previous sampling designs.
 However, within the context of this sampling design we can make comparisons of changes in floristic diversity and compositional abundance.

 No permanent markers were left in Ladner Marsh, so precise transects assessed by Bradfield & Porter (1982) or Denoth & Myers (2007) were not identifiable in 2019.
-Transect endpoints were approximated within an estimated ~5 m by overlaying Figure 1 in Bradfield & Porter’s 1982 publication (Fig. 1D) on a georeferenced basemap, aligning prominent features such as tidal channel tributary junctions, marking GPS locations in Avenza Maps (Avenza Systems Inc., Ontario, Canada, v.
+Transect endpoints were approximated within an estimated ~5 m by overlaying Figure 1 in Bradfield & Porter’s 1982 publication (Fig. 1C) on a georeferenced basemap, aligning prominent features such as tidal channel tributary junctions, marking GPS locations in Avenza Maps (Avenza Systems Inc., Ontario, Canada, v.
 3.2), and finding these points in the field.
 Transect “Q” (n = 7 plots) was omitted in 1999 and 2019 due to inaccessibility through riparian forest with a dense understory of non-native Himalayan blackberry (Rubus armeniacus Focke); these plots from 1979 were not surveyed in 1999, and are not included in the present analyses.
-An additional 18 plots surveyed in 1979 and 1999 were also omitted in 2019 because of overgrowth of riparian fringe, widening of tidal channels, or variation in transect placement (Fig. 1, Table S1).
+An additional 18 plots surveyed in 1979 and 1999 were also omitted in 2019 because of overgrowth of riparian fringe, widening of tidal channels, or variation in transect placement (Table S1).
 Despite these decisions to exclude plots, Kopecký & Macek (2015) have demonstrated that uncertainty of plot location does not produce unreliable evidence of plant community changes on decadal timescales.